UsuarioDelNet/EngineeringDesign6/README.md

 **My name is:** *Daniel Andres Liss Pan*

 **Hobbies?**
 I love fútbol!
-My favorite club is Deportivo de La Coruña
+The club I support is my hometown club Deportivo de La Coruña, but I follow a ton of different teams.
+I also play guitar and play a lot of videogames with friends.

 [My Resume](ResumeFirstDraft.pdf)
 ---